-Our interest rates remain very competitive when compared to equivalent rates for credit cards and personal loan rates from high street banks.
+Our interest rates remain very competitive especially when compared to equivalent rates for credit cards and personal loan rates from high street banks, and the additional flexibility that comes with credit union loans.
 The interest rebate which we have paid for some years, and which we are proposing again for this year, reduces the cost of credit still further.